Mingrui-Yu/Mingrui-Yu.github.io/_pages/about.md

 Academic Service
 ======

-* Reviewer for IEEE Transactions on Automation Science and Engineering, IEEE/ASME Transactions on Mechatronics, IEEE Robotics and Automation Letters, ...
+* Reviewer for IEEE Transactions on Robotics, IEEE Transactions on Automation Science and Engineering, IEEE/ASME Transactions on Mechatronics, IEEE Robotics and Automation Letters, ...
 * Reviewer for IEEE ICRA, IROS, ...
 * Key volunteer of 2023 IEEE International Conference on Real-Time Computing and Robotics (RCAR)